Helmets protect against minor skull injuries like bruises and lacerations.

 “the 3000rad/s² to 8500rad/s² measured during abrasive and projection oblique tests with size 54cm (E) helmeted headforms.
 However, for the most severe cases using a size 57cm (J) headform, rotational acceleration was typically greater than 10,000rad/s² and increased to levels of 20,000rad/s², a level at which a 35% – 50% risk of serious AIS3+ injuries is anticipated.”

 The difference between a helmeted and non-helmeted head is about 20cm.

-Increase risk of the head hitting the road, aggravating brain injury
+Increase risk of the head hitting the road

-A 1988 study found that helmeted riders report hitting their heads seven times more often than un-helmeted riders.
-A bare head, often protected by the shoulders, provides the lowest risk of head contact in the event of an accident.
+A 1988 study reports that helmeted riders hit their heads seven times more often than un-helmeted riders.

 Helmets are not suitable for children’s more deformable head

-The standard bicycle helmet is not adequate for children more flexible heads.
-In 1987, the Federal Office of Road Safety, a government agency, completed research on helmets that highlighted several serious deficiencies with bicycle helmets:
+In 1987, the Federal Office of Road Safety published research on helmets.
+This research highlighted serious deficiencies with bicycle helmets: